Deadly journey: More than 830 migrants died at the U.S. southern border in the last fiscal year

 According to official CBP records, more than 2 million migrants have been caught trying to cross the border, where several of them have made the attempt on more than one occasion.

-Meanwhile, the rate of migrant arrests along the southern border remains high, even in times when cases are typically down, indicating that migrants have had to take increasingly dangerous routes to enter to the U.S. and take much greater risks.
+Meanwhile, the rate of migrant arrests along the southern border remains high, even in times when cases are typically down, indicating that migrants have had to take increasingly dangerous routes to enter into the U.S. and take much greater risks.

 RELATED CONTENT